frankie79der/cybersecurity-portfolio/README.md

 ## About me

-IT professional with a background in Computer Science and years of experience in technology.
+IT professional with a Computer Science background and extensive experience in technology.

-Currently focusing on cybersecurity, offensive security, web application security, and penetration testing.
+Currently transitioning my experience toward cybersecurity, focusing on offensive security, vulnerability assessment, and web application penetration testing.

 ## Skills and Tools